MCT Language Arts Level 4 – Literature Level

 During the second semester, Michael will add the Shadow Trilogy of literary novels to the curriculum.

-Live classes will be held most Wednesdays at 3:00 p.m.
-Eastern Time.
-The first semester begins the week of August 19th and ends the week of December 16th.
-The second semester begins the week of January 13th, 2020, and ends the week of May 11th.
+Live Classes: Mondays OR Tuesdays at 4:00 p.m.
+Eastern Time (students can choose which day works best for them each week).
+The semester begins the week of January 11th and ends the week of May 10th.
 There will not be a live class every week.
 The core of the course is the assignments and the extensive feedback given by Michael, with the live class being a voluntary enrichment for students who are able to attend.
 Students’ attendance of the live classes has no effect on their grades.
 Students unable to attend a live class will be able to access a recording of the class.

-Student Expectations: Students must be able to do assignments using a keyboard (no handwritten assignments) and be comfortable accessing the internet.
+Student Expectations: Students must be able to do assignments using a keyboard (no handwritten assignments).

 Student Support: Michael is available via email.